East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 a regional care and development advisor.

-The multidisciplinary team meet every six to eight weeks and together they discuss each patient known to the East Kent team.
-At this meeting information is shared so that a seamless service between teams is provided.
+The multidisciplinary team meet every 6 to 8 weeks.
+Together they discuss each patient known to the east Kent team.
+The team share information at this meeting, so they can provide a seamless service between teams.

 What team members might I meet at clinics and in my home?

-MND clinics are held at the William Harvey Hospital (WHH), Ashford twice a month and a careful assessment of your condition will be made.
+MND clinics are held at the William Harvey Hospital (WHH), Ashford twice a month.
+At these clinics we will make a careful assessment of your condition.
 Other specialists may be available to provide help and advice.

 Physiotherapists (via the Intermediate Care Team)